1000 GIS Applications & Uses

 206. Fear of Crime – Interviewing individuals for fear of crime using GPS-enabled mobile computing.

-207. Geographic Profiling – Using a connected series of crimes to determine the most probabilistic location of a criminal offender or offense – useful for finding serial criminals.
+207. Geographic Profiling – Using a connected series of crimes to determine the most probabilistic location of a criminal offender or offense which is useful for finding serial criminals.

 208. Stalking – Abusing GPS technology by stalking with a GPS receiver.
 A GPS jammer prevents positional monitoring.